cesarvargas16/DCI_decoder_LTE/README.md

 - connection_id: unique connection identifier

 The RNTIs values 5, 65534, and 65535 are reserved for random access, paging messages, and system information.
 These values correspond to connection_id = {1, 2, 3}.
 These values should not be considered as connections established by the terminals.
-DCI format 0 is used for uplink and DCI format 1A and 2 for downlink.
+DCI format 0 is used for uplink.